 Finding 1: Corporate Credit Card transactional data analysis.

-A total of 3381 transactions were made on corporate credits cards (excluding Admin Services) in 2023/24 totalling £232.5k.
+Action A total of 3381 transactions were made on corporate credits cards (excluding Admin Services) in 2023/24 totalling £232.5k.
 Transactional data was reviewed against the Force's agreed policy.
-The findings have been summarised below:

-- 17 transactions (<1%) were over the single transaction limit of £1000.
+The findings have been summarised below: 17 transactions (<1%) were over the single transaction limit of £1000.
 Upon further inspection, 11 were found to have not been approved by Finance.
-7/11 of these had no accompanying receipt attached to the Smart Data Online (SDOL). - 13 transactions (<1%), from 3 separate cardholders, had been split which would have exceeded the single transaction limit of £1000 if made within one transaction.
+7/11 of these had no accompanying receipt attached to the Smart Data Online (SDOL).
+13 transactions (<1%), from 3 separate cardholders, had been split which would have exceeded the single transaction limit of £1000 if made within one transaction.
 All these transactions were made on the same day by the cardholders, with the same merchants.
 It should also be noted that two of these merchants were within restricted categories of use that are subject to further rules and conditions ('Hotels and Accommodation' and 'Training and Educational Misc.').
-Of the 13 transactions, only 3 were approved. - 37% of transactions had no accompanying receipt attached to the SDOL.
-If a receipt is not uploaded, the cost of the purchase to the Force may be 20% higher. - No description was provided for 764 transactions (23%). - 33 transactions (1%) were for the purchase of fuel which is prohibited. - 77 transactions (2%) were for Hotels and Accommodation which is a restricted category. - 58% of transactions were approved.
+Of the 13 transactions, only 3 were approved.
+37% of transactions had no accompanying receipt attached to the SDOL.
+If a receipt is not uploaded, the cost of the purchase to the Force may be 20% higher.
+No description was provided for 764 transactions (23%).
+33 transactions (1%) were for Hotels and Accommodation which is a restricted category.
+58% of transactions were approved.
 We also noted issues with how approvals are captured within SDOL.
 This is planned to be resolved with the roll out of Oracle Fusion in October 2024.
 In addition to the above, 15 transactions were also reviewed in more detail.
-The findings are summarised below:

-- 10 transactions (67%) were identified to be within blocked/excluded categories. - 4 transactions referenced technology which is a blocked category.
-However, Finance was aware of these purchases and explained that there is currently no alternative way to purchase these types of items. - 1 transaction was made for parking charges which is a restricted category.
+The findings are summarised below: 10 transactions (67%) were identified to be within blocked/excluded categories. authorisation sh evidence attache Remind cardhol transaction limit Ensure receipts cardholder for th Remind approve without a valid r Remind all cardh Remind all cardh Remind all approve (SDOL).
+Implement mon e transaction limit of £10 ould be given by Financ ed against the transaction ders that split transaction e and the approval tog on. ctions which circumve e system and the origi me. it card transactions sh urchase. e Description field for p ind restricted categorie card transactions on t ate credit card transac ether with supporting ent the £1000 single nal is retained by the ould not be approved urchases. es. the Smart Data Online tional data to identify 4 transactions referenced technology which is a blocked category.
+However, Finance was aware of these purchases and explained that there is currently no alternative way Priority 2 SWAP Reference AP#4517 to purchase these types of items.
+Responsible Officer Head of Finance 1 transaction was made for parking charges which is a restricted category.
+Timescale 25 th September 2024 Finding 2: Authorised cardholders.